 Complete PhD coursework at NYU Department of Electrical and Computer Engineering alongside other NYU PhD students.

 Return to Shanghai for second funded research rotation to solidify relationships with NYU Shanghai faculty and make further progress in research.

 Under supervision of NYU Shanghai faculty advisor, pursue dissertation research and continue coursework.
 Depending on each student’s individualized course of study, return visits to New York may also occur.
 Complete all required examinations and progress evaluations, both oral and written, leading up to submission and defense of doctoral thesis.

 To learn more about the NYU Electrical Engineering PhD program degree requirements, please visit this page.

 Applications are to be submitted through the NYU Tandon Application portal, within which students should select the Electrical Engineering PhD as their program of interest.
 Applicants will be evaluated by a joint admissions committee of New York and Shanghai faculty.
 Application requirements are set by the NYU Department of Electrical and Computer Engineering and are the same as those for all NYU PhD applicants, no matter their campus preference; however, candidates should elaborate in their application and personal statements about their specific interests in the NYU Shanghai program and faculty.

-Interested students are welcome to contact Vivien Du, program coordinator of the NYU Shanghai Sociology PhD, via email at firstname.lastname@example.org with any inquiries or to request more information.
+Interested students are welcome to contact Vivien Du, PhD Program Manager, via email at firstname.lastname@example.org with any inquiries or to request more information.